-Following feedback from professionals on the Register, our focus this year has been on developing an improved renewal process, reducing the time it takes to send registration confirmation and increasing participation in online renewals.
-We have also introduced an online payment process for all international applicants, which has ensured more secure online payment by our registrants and reduced our potential exposure to credit card fraud.
+Our focus this year has been on developing an improved renewal process.
+Changes have included only sending paper renewal forms on request and replacing registration certificates with a letter of registration.
+As a result of the changes, we have been able to reduce the time it takes to send registration confirmation, increase participation in online renewals and achieve financial savings.
+We have also introduced an online payment process for all international applicants, which has ensured more secure online payment by our registrants and reduced our exposure to credit card fraud.